ivan-lednev/obsidian-day-planner/README.md

  **24 hour times should be used.**

  `BREAK` and `END` are keywords that define breaks and the end to the time tracking for the tasks.
 They are not case sensitive so `break` and `end` can also be used.

+ `END` is used as an item with a time to give an accurate time interval for the last task, *"Prep for tomorrow's meetings"* at 17:00 in this example.

  The note will update automatically in the following ways: